Last updated: 5 September, 2016.

 With its 5.1″ screen, the Galaxy S7 bucks the trend towards massive phones (or at least, leaves it for the 5.5″ Edge model).
 The display has great colour calibration, with plenty of brightness for viewing in direct sunlight.

 Samsung decided to bring back water and dust resistance for this model, which is very welcome for travellers.
-You can leave the S7 in up to five feet of water for half an hour and it’ll keep going strong — while I wouldn’t recommend testing those limits, you should have no problem with rain, water splashes and other miscellaneous liquid spills.
+You can leave the S7 in up to five feet of water for half an hour and it’ll keep going strong.
+While I wouldn’t recommend testing those limits, you should have no problem with rain, water splashes and other liquid spills.

 Due to the larger battery and extra durability, the phone is actually a little heavier than the previous model, but still easy to hold in your hand.
-The glass back does make things a little more slippery, however — so given that and the high price tag, a thin rubber case would be a useful addition.
+The glass back does make things a little more slippery, however.
+Given that and the high price tag, a thin rubber case would be a useful addition.

 The Samsung Galaxy S7 is not a cheap phone, no matter which configuration you buy.
 If money is no object and you’re not inclined to make compromises, however, it’s the best high-end Android smartphone you can buy right now.